Coping with grief and loss

 I should probably start this post off with a little warning.
 This post is an extremely personal one, and one that I have been trying to decide if I should write or not.
 I’ve decided that I should.
-There might be someone out there that has been or will go through a similar thing.
+There might be someone out there that is currently experiencing grief.
 I apologise in advance for the long ramble you might be about to read.
 I wrote this on September 5th.
 It also explains my absence from this blog and social media for the last month or so.

 Today is my fathers funeral.
 But I am not there.